CharliPosner/aid_telerehab/README.md

 - `dataset_analysis.ipynb`: collates all KIMORE data into a DataFrame and plots the data in various graphs
 - `kimore2img.py`: generates an image from 90-frame sliding windows WITH 45-FRAME OVERLAP of each KIMORE motion capture sequence, after applying normalisation to the skeleton
 - `kimore_preprocessing.ipynb`: generates a `.h5` list of dicts, where each dict contains an image and its data (subject, exercise, clinical score, rating, etc).
 This object is used as input to train the neural network.
-- `kimore_resnet.py`: retrains the pre-trained Resnet-50 network to classify both KIMORE exercises and their ratings from the image data.
+- `kimore_resnet.py`: retrains the pre-trained ResNet-50 network to classify both KIMORE exercises and their ratings from the image data.
+Uses checkpoint callbacks to save the best version of the model as a TensorFlow SavedModel.

-Samples of the first and
-last 90 frames of each sequence were omitted, to prevent the use of data in which the subject was not constantly performing the exercise.